-Why microblading treatment is incomplete without the touch up session?
-Find out everything about touch ups – cost, frequency, effects, healing & aftercare!
+Why is the microblading treatment incomplete without the touch up session?
+Find out everything about the microblading touch up – cost, frequency, effects, healing & aftercare!

-Editor’s Note: This post was originally published in August, 2019 and has been updated for accuracy and comprehensiveness.
+Editor’s Note: This post was originally published in December 2019.
+Updated May 2021.

 In order to understand the importance of the first touch up, think of the treatment as a 2-step process.
-One can’t go without the other and the treatment is incomplete without the touch up session.
+The two go hand in hand and the microblading treatment is incomplete without the follow-up session.

-The skin after a microblading treatment takes some time to heal.
 During that period, your eyebrows will go through several phases.
-First, they will be too dark, then they will start scabbing, and finally they will lose some of the color and you might think your microblading was unsuccessful.
+First, they will be too dark, then they will start scabbing, and finally, they will lose some of the color and you might think your microblading was unsuccessful.

 The color comes back at the end of the healing period, but sometimes it can be uneven and patchy, as some of the pigment could come off with the scabs.
 Everybody’s skin heals differently and some clients might notice gaps and irregularities after the brows are healed.

-The first touch up includes adding addtional strokes where the pigment didn’t settle properly.
-Sometimes, deeper shading is also required.
-The touch up is there to correct all the irregularities and redefine your eyebrows.
+The touchup is there to correct all the irregularities and redefine your eyebrows.
 Its purpose is to fix what got messed up during the healing period.
 It’s also an opportunity to make some modifications, in case you feel the shape of the arches isn’t quite right yet.

 Want to find out more about microblading?
 Follow the links: